Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 embedded in the shader record and from global state.
-If we squint a little bit the four languages are actually [very similar](https://github.com/Twinklebear/ChameleonRT/tree/hyperrender/kernels), but we're still left with difficult differences to hide in how the host sets up the shader modules and parameters, and how those parameters are received by the shaders.
+If we squint a little bit the four languages are actually [very similar](https://github.com/Twinklebear/ChameleonRT/tree/hyperrender/kernels), but we're still left with difficult differences to hide in how the host sets up the shader modules and parameters, along with how those parameters are received by the shaders.

-To unify these final differences it seems like what I really need is a programming language similar to HLSL, GLSL, ISPC and CUDA, but which gives me enough information that I can hook up the shader record and global parameters the user wants across all four APIs.
-The compiler would then output HLSL, GLSL, ISPC or CUDA as appropriate for the selected backend.
+To unify these final differences it seems like what I really need is a programming language similar to HLSL, GLSL, ISPC, and CUDA, but which gives me enough information that I can hook up the shader record and global parameters the user wants across all four APIs.
+The compiler would then output HLSL, GLSL, ISPC, or CUDA as appropriate for the selected backend.
 Since the rest of the APIs are so similar, I think this is not a big stretch to implement, but will take some careful API and language design.
 My end goal is to write a single host and device code path for my path tracer in [ChameleonRT](https://github.com/Twinklebear/ChameleonRT/)